Bartolo Longo: Later life and death

-Due to their years of collaboration on these spiritual and charitable works and at the suggestion of Pope Leo XIII, Bartolo Longo and the Countess Mariana di Fusco were married on April 7, 1885.
+Due to their years of collaboration on these spiritual and charitable works and at the suggestion of Pope Leo XIII, Bartolo Longo and the Countess Mariana di Fusco were married on 7 April 1885.
 The couple, however, lived in a Josephite marriage, while continuing to organize works such as schools and homes for orphans and the children of prisoners, which was considered radical at the time.
 In 1906, they donated the entire property of the Shrine of Our Lady of Pompei to the Holy See, and Longo relinquished his authority over all his works.

-Longo continued promoting the rosary until his death on 5 October, 1926, at the age of 85.
+Longo continued promoting the rosary until his death on 5 October 1926, at the age of 85.
 The piazza on which the basilica stands has since been named in memory of Longo.
-His body is encased in a glass reliquary and he is wearing the mantle and regalia of a Knight Grand Cross of the Order of the Holy Sepulchre of Jerusalem, a papal order of knighthood.
+His body is encased in a glass reliquary, and he is wearing the mantle and regalia of a Knight Grand Cross of the Order of the Holy Sepulchre of Jerusalem, a papal order of knighthood.

 Legacy

 Nobel Peace Prize nominations

 In 1902, Longo was nominated for the Nobel Peace Prize for organizing a petition drive for world peace from 1896 to 1900, collecting more than four million signatures in dozens of countries.
 His nomination was submitted to the Norwegian Nobel Committee by Pietro Chimienti, Antonio Cardarelli and 8 members of the Italian Senate and Chamber of Deputies.

-In 1903, he was nominated again by Vincenzo Giuseppe De Prisco and Luigi Simeoni highlighting his involvement in social and humanitarian issues.
+In 1903, he was nominated again by Vincenzo Giuseppe De Prisco and Luigi Simeoni, highlighting his involvement in social and humanitarian issues.
 It was even supported by Pope Leo XIII.
 According to Instituto "Antonio Aveta", his nominations were not considered greatly because his work was of religious motives.

 Canonization process

-Longo's spiritual writings were approved by theologians on February 1, 1939, and April 4, 1943.
-His cause was formally opened on February 28, 1947, and he was given the title Servant of God.
+Longo's spiritual writings were approved by theologians on 1 February 1939 and 4 April 1943.
+His cause was formally opened on 28 February 1947, and he was given the title Servant of God.

-On October 26, 1980, Longo was beatified by Pope John Paul II, calling him the "Apostle of the Rosary" and mentioning him specifically in his apostolic letter Rosarium Virginis Mariae ("The Rosary of the Virgin Mary").
+On 26 October 1980, Longo was beatified by Pope John Paul II, calling him the "Apostle of the Rosary" and mentioning him specifically in his apostolic letter Rosarium Virginis Mariae ("The Rosary of the Virgin Mary").

-On February 25, 2025, Pope Francis approved the favorable vote of the ordinary session of the Cardinals and Bishops of the Dicastery for the Causes of Saints for Longo to be canonized, which was done by Pope Leo XIV on October 19, 2025.
+On 25 February 2025, Pope Francis approved the favorable vote of the ordinary session of the Cardinals and Bishops of the Dicastery for the Causes of Saints for Longo to be canonized, which was done by Pope Leo XIV on 19 October 2025.